Police Point Artist in Residence (AiR) Artist Brief

 Criteria and assessment process

-When a residency is granted an AiR Agreement will be entered into between the Shire and Applicant.
+Successful applicants are required to enter into an agreement between the Shire and applicant.
 This will outline the obligations of both parties.